×

 • Degenerative changes

-Risk Factors for Spondylolisthesis and Spondylolysis
+Spondylolisthesis and Spondylolysis Risk Factors

 Risk factors for spinal disorders include sports, athletics, and activities that stretch the lumbar region, including football, dancing, gymnastics, etc., and old age.
-Accordingly, lumbar spondylolysis and spondylolisthesis are major causes of low back pain in athletes
+Accordingly, lumbar spondylolysis and spondylolisthesis are major causes of low back pain in athletes.

 Age is another significant risk factor for the condition.
-It was found in a study that the conditions co-exist in adults aged above 60 years of age.
-That can be due to the weakening of the vertebrae resulting from spinal wear and tear.
+It was found in a study that the conditions co-exist in adults above 60 years of age.
+This can be due to the weakening of the vertebrae resulting from spinal wear and tear.
+Some other risk factors for these spinal conditions include shortness of stature, clinical degenerative arthritis, higher BMI, and genetics.

 Symptoms of Spondylolisthesis and Spondylolysis